E-mail:

 Judge McConnell was obviously one of the very most qualified and talented of the jurists on the President's short list, and Greenberg is absolutely right that he was a favorite of some conservatives.
 McConnell also would likely have garnered the support of at least some prominent non-conservative academics, which undoubtedly would increased his attractiveness as a possible choice from the White House's perspective.

-subjected police officcers to sweeping liability for actions while on the job."
+It thus seems virtually inconceivable that a single, obscure qualified immunity decision would be his kiss of death, even if that decision had "subjected police officcers to sweeping liability for actions while on the job."
 After all, qualified immunity for local police officers is not (to my knowledge, at least) high on the list of priorities for this Administration in its considerations of prospective Supreme Court Justices.
+But in any event, Judge McConnell's Lawrence decision did not by any stretch of the imagination subject police officcers "to sweeping liability for actions while on the job."

 In run-of-the-mine qualified immunity cases, the relevant questions are whether the police officer's conduct violated the plaintiff's constitutional rights and, more importantly for immunity purposes, about whether the constitutional limitation was clearly established at the time of the relevant police conduct.
 (If the law was not yet clearly established, the defendant is typically entitled to qualified immunity from suit.)
-But in Lawrence, neither of those questions was contested -- this was the rare case in which the defendant police chief
+But in Lawrence, neither of those questions was contested -- this was the rare case in which the defendant police chief "concede[d] that he violated [the plaintiff's] clearly established constitutional rights."
+(He had seized 70 vehicles from the plaintiff without anything approaching the sort of hearing that due process requires.)

-In light of this concession, the court's actual holding in Lawrence is exceedingly narrow and fairly uncontroversial, and has almost no precedential effect.
+In light of this concession, the court's actual holding in Lawrence is exceedinglynarrow and fairly uncontroversial, and has almost no precedential effect.

 So the mystery, then, is why this decision might have been so troubling to the White House that it served to disqualify Judge McConnell from consideration.
 Here's one possibility, the only one I can think of that makes any sense at all (unless Greenberg's sources are simply wrong):

-The defendant police chief in Lawrence argued that he should be afforded immunity even though it was clearly established that his conduct was unconstitutional, because he had relied on advice of counsel -- namely, the city attorney.
+The defendant police chief in Lawrence argued that he should be afforded immunity even thoughit was clearly established that his conduct was unconstitutional, because he had relied on advice of counsel -- namely, the city attorney.
 There is some doctrinal support for the notion that reasonable reliance on the advice of government attorneys can be an "extraordinary circumstance" that can provide civil immunity for a violation of even clearly established constitutional law.
 Defendant Reed argued that he was protected by this line of precedent, because he had twice sought out the city counsel for advice, and both times the counsel had advised Reed that he was authorized to seize the vehicles without further process.

 Judge McConnell's majority opinion in Lawrence in effect concluded that the police chief's reliance on the advice of government counsel in that case was not reasonable.
 "What Mr. Reed really wants us to conclude," Judge McConnell wrote, "is that it is generally reasonable to rely on the city attorney’s advice—that it is the attorney’s job, not the police officer’s, to point out when a statutorily authorized course of conduct violates the Constitution."
 Judge McConnell sharply rejected that notion, however: